polyfea/documentation/docs/getting-started.md

       - context-name: shell
 ```

 This will show a small iframe in the shell context area.
 With our chart repository as source.
 This is just a minimal example.
 In real world scenarios you would likely want to create a MicroFrontend that encapsulates more complex logic.
-How to do that is explained in other sections of the documentation (TBD).
+How to do that is explained in [Tutorials](tutorials/introduction.md) section.

 Apply it: